On This Page

 American Nurses Credentialing Center (ANCC) & Iowa Board of Nursing

 The University of Wisconsin–Madison ICEP designates this live activity for a maximum of 5.00 ANCC and Iowa contact hours.

 The University of Wisconsin-Madison School of Nursing is Iowa Board of Nursing provider 350.
 A copy of the evaluation(s) may be sent to the Iowa Board of Nursing, 400 SW 8th St., Suite B, Des Moines, IA 50309.

 Continuing Education Units (CEUs)

-It is the policy of the University of Wisconsin–Madison Interprofessional Continuing Education Partnership (ICEP) that the faculty, authors, planners, and other persons who may influence content of this CE activity disclose all relevant financial relationships with commercial interests in order to allow CE staff to identify and resolve any potential conflicts of interest.
-Faculty must also disclose any planned discussion of unlabeled/unapproved uses of drugs or devices during their presentation(s).
-Detailed disclosures will be made available in the activity handout materials.
+It is the policy of the University of Wisconsin–Madison Interprofessional Continuing Education Partnership (ICEP) that the faculty, authors, planners, and other persons who may influence content of this continuing education (CE) activity disclose all relevant financial relationships with commercial interests* in order to allow CE staff to identify and resolve any potential conflicts of interest.
+Faculty must also disclose any planned discussion of unlabeled/unapproved uses of drugs or devices during their presentation.
+Full faculty disclosure will be made in the activity handout materials.